AbdelhafezMohammed/TruckPlanner/README.md

  **How to test:**

-- Use your browser to open http://localhost:5150/swagger/index.html for API documentation and testing
+- Use your browser to open http://localhost:5150/swagger/index.html for API documentation

-- Use your browser to open http://localhost:5090 for front-end
+- Use your browser to open http://localhost:5160/ for front-end

 # Technology stack